redhat-cip/dci-openshift-agent/samples/sno_on_libvirt/README.md

 ### 1. Inventory Notes

 If you run the playbook sno-on-libvirt.yml, it copies the default inventory `samples/sno_on_libvirt/hosts` to `/etc/dci-openshift-agent/hosts`.
-This inventory contains defaults values for the SNO/OCP cluster setup, and SNO plays will validate if they are not provided:
+This inventory contains defaults values for the SNO/OCP cluster setup, and SNO plays will validate if they are provided:

 - pull secret
 - domain